redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 **NOTE**

 The current [release](https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/releases) has been built with JDK 1.8 and tested with JRE 1.8 and above.
 Please have JRE 1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) or above installed prior to running this connector.
-The scripts below to seed Job config data and start RedisConnect connector is currently only written for [\*nix platform](https://en.wikipedia.org/wiki/Unix-like).

 ---